-The maximum exposure of the Fund in respect of SFTs and total return swaps shall be five (5) times the Net Asset Value of the Fund.
-However, the Investment Manager does not anticipate that the exposure of the Fund to SFTs and total return swaps will normally exceed three (3) times the Net Asset Value of the Fund.
+The maximum exposure of the Fund in respect of SFTs and total return swaps shall be fifteen (15) times the Net Asset Value of the Fund.
+However, the Investment Manager does not anticipate that the exposure of the Fund to SFTs and total return swaps will normally exceed nine (9) time the Net Asset Value of the Fund.
 The Investment Manager may perform SFTs on bonds, equities or other assets which of a type consistent with the investment policy of the Fund.